By Nidal al-Mughrabi and Emily Rose

 “They felt they would be safe here.
 They came from under the bombardment and the destruction, and they said they would be safe here but destruction chased them,” a man cried out.

-The Israeli military said part of the church was damaged in a strike on a militant command centre and it was reviewing the incident.
+The Israeli military said part of the church was damaged in a strike by fighter jets on a nearby Hamas command centre involved in launching rockets and mortars towards Israel, and that it was reviewing the incident.

 Israel has already told all civilians to evacuate the northern half of the Gaza Strip, which includes Gaza City.
 Many people have yet to leave saying they fear losing everything and have nowhere safe to go with southern areas also under attack.

-In Zahra, a northern Gaza town, residents said their entire district of some 25 apartment buildings was razed to the ground.
+In Zahra, a northern Gaza town, residents said their entire district of some 25 apartment buildings was razed.

-They received Israeli warning messages on their mobile phones at breakfast, followed ten minutes later by a small drone strike that hammered the message home.
+They received Israeli warning messages on their mobile phones at breakfast, followed 10 minutes later by a small drone strike.
 After another 20 minutes, F-16 warplanes brought the buildings down in huge explosions and clouds of dust.

 “Everything I ever dreamt of and thought that I have achieved was gone.
-In that apartment was my dream, my memories with my children, and my wife, was the smell of safety and love,” Ali, a resident of the district, told Reuters by phone, declining to give his full name for fear of reprisals.
+In that apartment was my dream, my memories with my children, and my wife, was the smell of safety and love,” Ali, a resident of the district, told Reuters by phone.

 The United Nations humanitarian affairs office said more than 140,000 homes – nearly a third of all homes in Gaza – have been damaged, with nearly 13,000 completely destroyed.

 The south of the enclave has also been regularly hit.
-Rescue workers were combing through the wreckage of a house in the main southern city Khan Younis looking for survivors.
+Rescue workers were combing through the wreckage of a house in the main southern city, Khan Younis, for survivors.
 One carried the limp body of a child.

 “We don’t want to receive aid, we want the destruction and the killing of children in their sleep to stop.
 We are tired,” said neighbour Joumana Khreis.